fritzali/bachelor/slides/README.md

 ## Slides

-This document contains materials meant to document and summarize the [thesis](https://github.com/frtzzzzz/bachelor/tree/main/thesis) as presentations given at the involved institutions.
+This directory contains materials meant to document and summarize the [thesis](https://github.com/frtzzzzz/bachelor/tree/main/thesis) as presentations given at the involved institutions.